Digestive Health Institute

 Femoral Hernia Symptoms in Women

-Femoral hernias are more common in women and symptoms may include:
+Femoral hernias are more common in women and may present differently:

 • Vague pelvic discomfort